NEW 2024 COURSES

 Welcome to The Garage Inspector training section.
 A detailed list of the latest training dates are set out below: please click on the listings to view the full details of each course.
 Dates and venues are subject to change – full terms and conditions can be viewed by clicking on the red button at the top of this page.
 I have worked hard to ensure my courses are both informative and enjoyable – as well as a great opportunity to meet like-minded people within the garage industry.

-We are still in uncertain times, so if you are arranging travel and accommodation (although early at this stage) make sure it is all fully refundable as venues or dates could change, although I am hopeful all planned dates will go ahead.
+If you are arranging travel and accommodation, make sure it is all fully refundable as venues or dates could change, although I am hopeful all planned dates will go ahead.
 You can also book through LKQ Euro Car Parts Auto Education Academy or with the Alliance Automotive Group through GROUPAUTO.

 I very much look forward to welcoming you and your colleagues to my courses.